Science + Photography = Insane Artwork

-"What seems to be a cotton blossom at first sight, is a very short-lived structure in reality.
-It is a bursting ballon filled with corn starch.
+"What seems to be a cotton blossom, at first sight, is a very short-lived structure in reality.
+It is a bursting balloon filled with corn starch.
 For a tiny amount of time, the starch still keeps the shape of the balloon, forming this blossom-like structure, before it collapses."

 The Path of Light

 "In close collaboration with optics specialists at Nikon, Oefner created a data sculpture, that visualizes the light passing through a Nikon lens.
 The work is made up of eight metallic rings, each one accurately representing a lens element, at which light is bent inside the lens.
 Dozens of electroluminescent wires are lead along with the rings, creating an optical path.
 When exhibited in a black room, all that the viewer can see are the glowing paths of light traveling through space."

 "Fabian Oefner recently visited Ferrari’s headquarters in Maranello to interpret the latest Ferrari Grand Tourer, the 2015 California T as an art form through his eyes.
 The resulting video is an exploration of the essence of the California T. It encapsulates the pillars of purposeful design and perpetual innovation that are constants in the creation of all of Ferraris.
 Oefner was responsible for developing the idea, directing the video and preparing a show car presented during the 60 Years Celebration of Ferrari in the USA."